The Power of Hugs: Benefits to Your Health

 “Physical contact is not only pleasant, but necessary for our psychological, emotional, and physical well-being, increasing the joy and health of the individual in society.
 The hug is a very special way of touching, making you accept yourself better and feel more accepted by others.”

-- Protection: As human beings we’re fragile, and want to always feel protected.
+- Protection: As human beings, we’re fragile, and we want to always feel protected.
 Nothing provides this better than a hug.

 - Security: A feeling of security is essential to your daily life.
-You could even say it’s the fuel that helps generate the confidence you need to accomplish your goals.
+You could even say it’s the fuel that helps generate the confidence needed to accomplish your goals.

-- Strength: If you have strength within, you’ll share that energy with the people you hug and others around you.
+- Strength: If you have strength within, you’ll share that energy with everyone you hug!

 Last but not least!

-Regardless of the meaning behind the embrace, everyone knows what type of hug they are giving and receiving and the physiological benefits that come with it.
-From a friend, a hug can simply be joyful, but a hug from your partner may be “playful” or something more exhilarating.
+Regardless of the meaning behind the embrace, everyone feels the physiological benefits that come with it.
+From a friend, a hug might just make you happy.
+But a hug from your partner may be “playful” or something more exhilarating.
 No matter what, never turn down a hug!